TexZK/TDA8425_emu/README.md

 The *specified* filter is a classic Baxandall-like tone control, with single pole/zero shelving filters for both bass and treble controls.
 It looks like the they are centered around 300 Hz and 4500 Hz, respectively.
-I designed two *biquad* filters around such frequencies, with the help of the [TDA8425_shelving.py](doc/TDA8425_shelving.py) Python script.

-I chose *bi-linear* instead of *bi-quadratic* for both filters, to maintain separation of concerns.
+I chose *bi-linear* implementation instead of *bi-quadratic* for both filters, to maintain separation of concerns.
+They were designed with the help of the [TDA8425_shelving.py](doc/TDA8425_shelving.py) Python script.

-Furthermore, it looks like the *T-filter* has an additional second-order frequency response for bass control, which can be factored into a dedicated biquad filter.
+Furthermore, it looks like the *T-filter* has an additional second-order frequency response for bass control, which is factored into a dedicated biquad filter.
+You can refer to the [TDA8425_tfilter.py](doc/TDA8425_tfilter.py) Python script for reference.
-I have some ideas about how to design such a bass shelving filter with resonance around 40 Hz, but for now I will stick to the simpler *specified* design.

 ![Tone control frequen response](doc/tone_control.png)